 “As a parent of two, it’s great to have all my kids’ medical records and information and appointments in one place,” says Leona Wong, Stanford Children’s Hospital Director of Brand Strategy.
 “My kids don’t require complex care but they have things here and there that we need to monitor and keep track of.
 So it really helps me as a parent, to have everything in one location and trying to understand what I’ve talked to the doctor about.”

 And doctors don’t only recommend taking full advantage of the Cures Act’s new rule; they also take advantage of its benefits themselves.

 “I would encourage parents to take a look at those notes, Dr. Ash says.
 Yes, it’s basically medical terminology, so they may not understand some of it.
 But I think just reading through it is very reassuring to people.
 As a patient myself, with my own internist and other physicians I’ve seen, it’s really nice to be able to read their actual progress notes.”

 Teenager health information

 Keep in mind that parents won’t have access to some of their teenagers’ health information due to state and federal law.
 This information usually involves health issues related to substance use and abuse, sex and family planning, and behavioral health concerns.
 Teens can request and be entitled to privacy from their parents with those types of care.
 Having this privacy allows adolescents to manage their own health as they transition into adulthood.

 How is this information accessed?

 As of April 2021, your health care system should have enabled this feature in your patient portal.
-If preferred, you can also access records in person by requesting printed records or a CD, which has always been an option.
+If preferred, you can also access data in person by requesting printed records.
 Ask your medical team for the best way to obtain the records you need and contact them for any additional questions.

-“The parent does have the option to call or email us if they see something that’s missing, or something that doesn’t make sense or contradicts what they remember—and we encourage them to contact us—to present their concern to our staff or their physician,” says Dr. Ash.
+“The parent does have the option to call us if they see something that’s missing, something that doesn’t make sense, contradicts what they remember, or has been left out—and we encourage them to call us—to present their concern to our staff of physicians,” says Dr. Ash.